mfaust/monitoring/docker-cm-carbon-client/README.md

 # short Description

-Reads data from `redis`, manipulate and normalized these data and pushe them to the `carbon` Service.
+Reads data from `redis`, normalized data. calculate some values and build compared data between services (Sequencenumbers between MLS and RLS) and push the result to the `carbon` Service.

-this service runs every `INTERVAL` seconds and has no requirements to an message-queue.
+This service runs every `INTERVAL` seconds and has no requirements to an message-queue.

 # Environment Variables